 GLG initiated its monk fruit business in 2014, delivering approximately \$10 million in sales from high-purity monk fruit extracts from its inaugural monk fruit harvest.
-Following the 2015 harvest, the Company worked to build its customer base and is now working with ADM as its global distributor for monk fruit products; GLG continues to sell direct to the dietary supplement market.
+Following the 2015 harvest, the Company worked to build its customer base and along with ADM as its global distributor for monk fruit products; GLG continues to sell direct to the dietary supplement market.
 The same strengths that are expected to facilitate GLG's growth in stevia will also be leveraged in our efforts to grow our share of the monk fruit market, including our relationship with ADM.
 Furthermore, food and beverage manufacturers continue to see the benefits of monk fruit as an alternative, low-calorie, natural sweetener.
-As a result, monk fruit is used in variety of products, such as Yoplait Greek 100 and Chobani Simply 100 yoghurts and Starbucks ready-to-drink and tabletop products.